The 10 SEO Metrics to Start Tracking in Your Scorecard Immediately

 What It Is

-Referral traffic represents traffic that comes from other websites outside of the primary domain or subdomains on the primary domain.
+Referral traffic represents traffic from websites outside the primary domain or subdomains on the primary domain.

 What It Means

-Growth in referral traffic means that you are receiving more visits from links on other websites, including social, website links, etc. This correlates with content value, linkability, and how well your content marketing is working.
+Growth in referral traffic means you receive more visits from links on other websites, including social, website links, etc. This correlates with content value, linkability, and how well your content marketing works.

 Where to Get the Data

 You can get this number from Google Analytics.
-Simply go to Acquisition > All Traffic > Referrals.
+Go to Acquisition > All traffic> Referrals.

 What It Is

-Social traffic is a representation of traffic coming from social networks such as Twitter, Facebook, and LinkedIn.
+Social traffic represents traffic from social networks such as Twitter, Facebook, and LinkedIn.

 What It Means

 This represents how hard your social marketing is working for you.
-Growth in this number means that your content is being valued, shared across networks, and users are clicking on the links within your social media updates.
+Growth in this number means your content is valued and shared across networks, and users click on the links within your social media updates.

 Where to Get the Data

 You can get this number from Google Analytics.
-Simply go to Acquisition > Social > Overview.
+Go to Acquisition > Social > Overview.

 5. Direct Traffic